cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 - [**Shared config and credentials files**](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html):<br/>
   where cert-manager loads credentials from files (`~/.aws/config` and `~/.aws/credentials`) which are mounted into the cert-manager controller Pod.

-The advantage of ambient credentials is that they are easier to set up, well documented, and AWS provides ways to automate the configuration.
+The advantage of ambient credentials is that they are easier to set up and extensively documented by Amazon AWS.
 The disadvantage of ambient credentials is that they are globally available to all ClusterIssuer and all Issuer resources, which means that in a multi-tenant environment, any tenant who has permission to create Issuer or ClusterIssuer may